List of committees of the Parliament of South Africa: Select committees

-Select committees are made up of permanent delegates to the National Council of Provinces.
-Since the NCOP is much smaller than the National Assembly, select committees oversee the work of more than one department.
+Select committees are made up of Permanent Delegates to the National Council of Provinces.
+Since the National Council of Provinces, is much smaller than the National Assembly, select committees oversee the work of more than one department.
+As of 2024, the current select committees and chairs of each committee are as follows:

 Joint committees

-Joint committee
+Joint committees

 A joint committee consists of members of Parliament from both the National Assembly and the National Council of Provinces.
-There is currently only one.